How Long Does It Take To Make An App?

-- Is your app draining the phone battery or causing memory leaks?
+- Is your app draining the phone battery, or causing memory leaks?

 - Does your app leverage network bandwidth efficiently?

-Even when your app passes basic performance criteria, test the app, API, and backend for load by simulating the maximum number of concurrent users.
+Even when your app passes basic performance criteria, test the app, API and backend for load by simulating the maximum number of concurrent users.
 Your app should be able to handle the load and perform well even when usage spikes.

 If your app requires users to log in, these log in sessions should be tracked on the device and the backend.
 User sessions should be terminated by the system when a user has remained idle for an extended time (typically ten mins or less on a mobile app).
-If your app stores user credentials on the device to make it convenient for them to re-login, then you must ensure using a trusted service.
+If your app stores user credentials on the device to make it convenient for them to re-login, then you must ensure it’s using a trusted service.
 For example, iOS provides the Keychain feature that can be used for storing a user’s account details for a specific app.